iyeque/orca/README.md

     *   Ethereum/Chainlink: [PublicNode](https://ethereum-rpc.publicnode.com), [Chainlink Faucets](https://faucets.chain.link/)

 4.  **Start the Docker stack**
-    *   This command will build the Docker images for the frontend, backend, and IPFS, and start all services along with a local Ganache blockchain.
+    *   This command will build the Docker images for the frontend, backend, IPFS, PostgreSQL, and Redis, and start all services along with a local Ganache blockchain.
     ```bash
     docker-compose up --build -d
     ```